Product Regulation and Metrology Bill [HL]

 Overview

-The Product Regulation and Metrology Bill aims to update UK product safety and measurement regulations, replacing or adapting existing rules inherited from the European Union.
-It will give the Secretary of State powers to set standards for product safety, ensure accurate measurement, and enforce these regulations.
+The Product Regulation and Metrology Bill aims to update UK product safety and measurement regulations, replacing and adapting existing EU legislation following Brexit.
+It grants the Secretary of State powers to create regulations covering product safety, efficient operation, accurate measurement, and environmental impact, as well as establishing enforcement mechanisms and penalties for non-compliance.

 Description